Who are we?

-You can ask us or third parties to stop sending you marketing messages at any time by logging into the website and checking or unchecking relevant boxes to adjust your marketing preferences or by following the opt-out links on any marketing message sent to you or by contacting us at any time.
+You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at any time.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a product/service purchase, warranty registration, product/service experience or other transactions.

 We may share your personal data with Creative affiliates based outside of the EEA.
 This will involve transferring your data outside the European Economic Area (EEA).

 We will always ensure adequate protection for the transfer of data to countries outside the EEA and outside the United Kingdom, for example by entering into EU standard contractual clauses and required additional safeguards with the recipient.

 You may request more information about the safeguards that we have put in place in respect of international transfers of personal data by contacting us at [email protected]